akavel/garden/@seed/20250508-001-nano33ble-bootloader.@embed.md

 For emergency programming or bootloader re-flashing, a "normal" JTAG/SWD debug interface is available as well with some effort.
-The bottom of the Nano33BLE board has the following 5 debug pads at the "radio" ("ublox") end:
+The bottom of the Nano33BLE board has the following 5 debug pads underneath the "radio" ("ublox") end:

     |         |
     |  o o o  |